mjang01011/TravelPlanner/README.md

 ## Features

 - **Itinerary Suggestion:** Based on user input, the application suggests optimized travel itineraries including stops and transportation modes.
-- **Integration with APIs:** Utilizes LangChain for natural language understanding, OpenAI for generating travel suggestions, and Google APIs for route planning and map display.
 - **User Interface with Streamlit:** Offers a straightforward web-based interface for users to interact with the application and view their travel plans visually.

 ## Installation